 - Gently lift the filter off of the aquarium and place in a clean bucket.

-- Remove the sponge insert.
+- Remove the sponge or filter media insert.
 If it is disposable, discard it and skip to step nine.

-- If the sponge insert is refillable, discard the filtration media inside it.
+- If the sponge or filter media insert is refillable (contains activated carbon), discard the filtration media inside it.

-- Place part of the tank water in a small bowl and gently rinse the sponge in it.
+- Place part of the tank water in a small bowl and gently rinse the sponge or media in it.

-- Refill the washed sponge insert with fresh media, close and set aside.
+- Refill the washed insert with fresh media (carbon), close and set aside.

 - Remove any algae or lime deposits from the filter housing, and rinse thoroughly with fresh water.

 - Rinse the new or refilled sponge insert using the pitcher of tank water.

-- Place the rinsed sponge insert in the filter housing.
+- Place the rinsed sponge insert into the filter housing.

 - Hang the filter back on the aquarium.

-- Using a small cup, partially fill the filter with tank water, then replace the cover.
+- Using a small cup, partially fill the filter with aquarium water, then replace the cover.

 - Plug the filter in and turn it on.
 You now have a clean filter.
 Plug in the aquarium heater if it was also unplugged.

 - If you use refillable filter inserts, be sure to seal the container of filtration media tightly.

 - Dirty filters that can no longer be cleaned thoroughly are unhealthy.
 Replace the filter insert.

 - If your "bio bag" filters or filter cartridges contain carbon, you can dump the carbon out after a few weeks because it loses its effectiveness.
 Discarding it will improve the flow rate.